Nazareth - The choice of US ambassador to Israel has never before incurred such scrutiny or provoked such controversy.

 A loss of faith in US influence, said Bahour, would create a vacuum.
 "That vacuum won't remain.
 Palestinians are not going to sit around waiting for four years to pass.
 It will be a gift to all forms of Palestinian resistance, from BDS [the boycott movement] and civil society to Hamas."

 The split between Republicans and Democratic Senators over Friedman's appointment also offered the first signs of a possible polarisation in what can be said about Israel, said Bashir Bashir, a researcher at the Van Leer Jerusalem Institute.
 "It creates more space for views that have been repressed or sidelined as not politically correct," he told Al Jazeera.
 "It could pave the way for new political discourses."

 That might include greater exposure for arguments for a one-state solution and comparisons of Israeli rule with apartheid.

-Moshe Ya'alon, the former Israeli defence minister, expressed fears about such a development last week on a visit to Washington.
+Moshe Ya'alon, the former Israeli defence minister, expressed fears about such a development on a recent visit to Washington.
 He warned that Israel was already "paying a price" for allying itself so closely with Trump's team, and was at risk of being identified as an exclusively Republican cause.
 "Anti-Trump sentiments are becoming anti-Israel sentiments," he said, as reported by the Times of Israel.